Separability and entanglement in classical eigenfunctions as a criterion for Hamiltonian chaos: Discussion

 It is widely known that quantum mechanics can be formulated in phase space via the Wigner functions \cite{wigner}.
 Less known is that we can define an entire family of quantum phase-space wave functions \cite{qphasespace,qphasespace2,qphasespace3}, and that these formalisms are equivalent to standard quantum mechanics.

 In the classical limit, these quantum wavefunctions go to KvN (and related) wavefunctions \cite{bondar 2}.
 Given such a close relationship, it is worth asking if we can use the entanglement of the quantum phase-space eigenfunctions as a criterion to define quantum chaos, just as we did for the classical case.
-I do not know the answer to this question, but here I give an example of an integrable quantum system that can be factorized by a canonical transformation.
+I cannot answer this question, but here I give an example of quantum eigenfunctions that can be factorized by a canonical transformation.

 Consider the eigenvalue problem for the quantum Harmonic oscillator

 where the position and momentum operators obey the Heisenberg commutation relation $[\hat{Q},\hat{P}]=i\hbar$.
 A phase-space representation of the wavefunctions can be given by the use of the Bopp representation